 In previous years, macular degeneration proved a tough nut to crack.
 That’s because the eye is incapable of making new retinal cells to replace old damaged ones.
 In the absence of new cells, the eye remains compromised indefinitely.

 However, recent advances in regenerative medicine make it possible to replace those old damaged cells with stem cells.
 These stem cells are capable of transforming into a variety of new cells.
-Stem cells come from two main sources: adult stem cells and human embryonic stem cells.
-While the latter comes from human fetuses, the former can be found in multiple places throughout the body of every adult.

 - Blood and blood vessels

 - Bones and muscle tissue